-A suitable alternative route must be identified and available for traffic travelling in the opposite direction to the one-way street, or for traffic needing to turn in the direction of the ban.
+A suitable alternative route must be identified for traffic travelling in the opposite direction to the one-way street, or needing to turn in the direction of the ban.
 This alternative would not normally be via a residential road.

 One-way streets often lead to an increase in traffic speed.
 Short lengths are difficult to enforce if drivers are irresponsible and determined enough to drive against the one-way.
 This is dangerous and illegal.

 Some residents find one-way streets and banned movements inconvenient as they may result in reduced levels access to their homes.

 These are an effective, self-enforcing, means of stopping all through traffic movements.
 Roads are usually closed by a barrier with an emergency access gate for Police, Fire and Ambulance vehicles.

 Near to a road closure, it is necessary to make provision, on either side, for large vehicles to turn round.
 That is why it is not used in many residential areas.
 It may also be inconvenient to some residents as Road Closures limit access.

 Standard roundabouts are intended to assist at a junction where there is a heavy right turning movement.
 They work best where traffic flows on each arm are reasonably well balanced and they allow traffic to flow comparatively freely.